Shotbow/fudawiki-files/hanafuda/games/jumai.md

 ## End of Round and Scoring
 The round ends when both players have fully exhausted all cards in their hands; at this point, every card in the deck should have been captured by one player or the other.

-**Note that the draw pile will run out before players have played their last card**; on each player's final turn, they only play the card from their hand since the deck has already been emptied.
+> **Note that the draw pile will run out before players have played their last card**; on each player's final turn, they only play the card from their hand since the deck has already been emptied.
+{.is-warning}

 Each player then calculates their socres according to the following chart.